US energy secretary touts nuclear power as tech sector's thirst for electricity grows

 Wright made the comments Tuesday before touring Sandia National Laboratories.
 On Monday, he visited Los Alamos National Laboratory, home to the top secret project during World War II that created the atomic bomb.

-An engineer and businessman, Wright highlighted the labs’ legacies and said they will play a role in what he described as this generation’s Manhattan Project — a critical scientific undertaking that will change the course of the world in ways yet to be imagined.
+A fossil fuel executive and graduate of MIT, Wright highlighted the labs’ legacies and said they will play a role in what he described as this generation’s Manhattan Project — a critical scientific undertaking that will change the course of the world in ways yet to be imagined.

 To win the AI race, he said the nation needs reliable and affordable electricity and the infrastructure to move it around.